Automate IT resource request approval workflows

 What is the purpose of this validation cycle?

-The most obvious: to help structure requests within the company.
-Seen like that, it may make you smile.
+What is most obvious: to help structure requests within the company.
+Seen like that, it may bring a smile.
 However, the interest is major:

-Requests that are not part of a process go through informal channels.
-This encourages cronyism, favoritism, jealousy and so on.
+Requests that do not enter a process go through informal channels.
+This consequently promotes cronyism, favoritism, jealousy, etc.

-Even if no one is privileged, without a process, rumors and discontent are rife.
+Even if no one is privileged, without a process, rumors and discontent will spread.

-Deciding internally on a formal process that everyone will go through simplifies things and understanding for everyone.
+Deciding internally on an official process that everyone will go through simplifies things and understanding for everyone.

-What needs to be decided at this time for each resource:
+What needs to be decided at that moment for each resource:

 • What is the minimum number of people required to validate?